Matt Krook: New York Yankees (2023)

-Baltimore Orioles
+Baltimore Orioles (2024)

 On February 18, 2024, the Yankees traded Krook to the Baltimore Orioles for cash considerations.
 He was optioned to the Triple-A Norfolk Tides to begin the 2024 season.
 He was recalled by the Orioles when Corbin Burnes was placed on the paternity list on June 28.
 He returned to the Tides after surrendering a Wyatt Langford three-run homer in the eighth inning of an 11-2 loss to the Texas Rangers on June 30.
 Krook was designated for assignment by the Orioles on July 30.
 He cleared waivers and was sent outright to Norfolk on August 2.
 Krook elected free agency following the season on November 4.

-Athletics
+Athletics (2025)

 On November 15, 2024, Krook signed a minor league contract with the Athletics.
 He made 12 appearances for the Triple-A Las Vegas Aviators, posting a 3-1 record and 3.21 ERA with 21 strikeouts over 14 innings of work.
 On May 16, 2025, the Athletics selected Krook's contract, adding him to their active roster.
 In three appearances for the team, he recorded a 5.40 ERA with three strikeouts across 3 2/3 innings pitched.
 Krook was designated for assignment by the Athletics on May 27.